bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

         ],

         formatters={
-            'date'      : 'datetime', # use 'datetime' formatter for 'date' field 'adj close' : 'printf',   # use 'printf' formatter for 'adj close' field
+            '@date'        : 'datetime', # use 'datetime' formatter for '@date' field '@{adj close}' : 'printf',   # use 'printf' formatter for '@{adj close}' field
                                          # use default 'numeral' formatter for other fields
         },

         # display a tooltip whenever the cursor is vertically in line with a glyph